 Loans and financing receivables are recorded at their cost basis.
-A provision for losses is established on any individual loan and financing receivable which:(i) is delinquent by more than 120 days on payment of principal or interest obligations; and (ii) indicates a deficiency in the present value of expected cash flows discounted at its effective interest rate, or a deficiency in the valuation of its collateral, as compared to its outstanding balance plus any accrued interest receivable.
-For the fiscal year ended March 31, 2021, there was no provisions for losses.
-For the fiscal year ended March 31, 2022, there was a \$5.2 million provision for losses.
-In addition, NY Green bank recorded a loss of \$13.5 million related to the sale of loans & financing receivables to a third party.
+A provision for losses is established on any individual loan and financing receivable which: (i) is delinquent by more than 120 days on payment of principal or interest obligations; and (ii) indicates a deficiency in the present value of expected cash flows discounted at its effective interest rate, or a deficiency in the valuation of its collateral, as compared to its outstanding balance plus any accrued interest receivable.
+For the fiscal year ended March 31, 2023, there was a \$0.1 million provision for losses.